Reporting & tracking

 Another key function of CCJJ is to provide annual reports on legislative reform affecting Utah’s criminal justice system.
 A prime example of this is House Bill (H.B.)
 348 - Criminal Justice Programs and Amendments - from the 2015 Legislative Session.
 As the state’s coordinating commission for analysis and research on criminal justice issues, CCJJ works diligently to report on outcomes on key legislation while also providing recommendations on how to improve criminal justice outcomes and processes to both the legislature and state agencies.

-In preparation for and during the 2021 Utah Legislative Session, CCJJ is partnering with state law-makers, agency representatives, and community organizations on over seventy-five criminal justice related bills.
+In preparation for and during the 2024 Utah Legislative Session, CCJJ is partnering with state law-makers, agency representatives, and community organizations on all criminal and juvenile justice related bills.
 CCJJ does this by providing:

 - Research-informed perspectives on how potential legislation will affect crime and victimization throughout the state,